-The contractor shall transmit and deliver classified material/reports IAW the National Industrial Security Program Operating Manual (DoD 5220.22-M).
+The contractor shall transmit and deliver sensitive material/reports IAW the National Industrial Security Program Operating Manual (DoD 5220.22-M).
 These requirements shall be accomplished as specified in this task order.

-5.9.5.2 Protection of System Data [Modify as required for Task Order requirements.
-Sample language is provided below.]
+5.9.5.2 Protection of System Data